What Are You Going to Do With Your Snowmobile?

 Utility Snowmobiles That Are Comfortable, Convenient and Affordable

 Of course, snowmobiles aren’t just recreational vehicles.
-If you need a snowmobile to carry out your daily tasks –working in the field, or hauling cargo—the utility sled is a more practical choice.
+If you need a snowmobile to carry out your daily tasks –working in the field, or hauling cargo—the utility sled is a more practical choice than the performance sled.

 These snowmobiles have longer and wider frames than mountain sleds.
 Their suspension is designed for heavy duty workloads, and they can carry a decent amount of cargo.
 They also have a hitch for towing sleds behind them.
 They are designed for lower speed applications.